sanjeevkumar-sr/studies/ansible.md

         name: httpd
         state: started
         enabled: yes
-# Copy the index.html file to the httpd deployment path
   - name: Copy the index.html file to the httpd deployment path
       copy:
         src: /path/to/temp/directory/index.html